aquifer/aquifer-git/README.md

-#aquifer-git
+# aquifer-git
-This extension enable Aquifer to deploy builds of an Aquifer project to a git repo.
-This makes it easy to deploy Drupal websites to Pantheon or Acquia using Aquifer.
+This extension enable Aquifer to deploy builds of an Aquifer project to a git repository.
+This makes it easy to deploy Drupal websites to Pantheon, Aquia, or any repository host.

 ## Installation
 To install this extension, in your Aquifer project, run: